-If you are worried you might lose your job, please read the following information:
+If you are worried about your job, please read the following information:

-- Grants will be paid to any employers who retain their staff.
-Any employer in the country – large, small, charitable or for profit – who promises to retain their staff, will be able to apply for a grant from HMRC to cover most of the wages of people who are not working but are kept on payroll, rather than being laid off.
+· Grants will be paid to any employers who retain their staff.
+Any employer in the country – large, small, charitable or for profit – who promises to retain their staff, will be able to apply for a grant from HMRC to cover most of the wages of people who are not working but are kept on payroll.

-- Further information on the scheme can be found at https://www.gov.uk/guidance/claim-for-wage-costs-through-the-coronavirus-job-retention-scheme.
+· Further information can be found at https://www.gov.uk/guidance/claim-for-wage-costs-through-the-coronavirus-job-retention-scheme.

 If you are looking for work, please read the following information:

 · If you are aged between 16 and 24, you may soon be able to find a new job thanks to the UK Government Kickstarter Scheme.
 The UK Government is asking businesses to offer 6-month work placements to out of work young people and in return the UK Government will pay their salaries and national insurance contributions.
 The scheme will open for applications in August, with the first jobs expected to start in the autumn.
 Further details are due to be announced.

 · The UK Government is doubling the number of work coaches at job centres to get as many people back into work as possible.
 And a new website has been launched to advertise thousands of critical jobs across the UK – https://jobhelp.dwp.gov.uk/.

 If you think you are entitled to Statutory Sick Pay (SSP), please read the following information:

 · You can get £94.25 per week Statutory Sick Pay (SSP) if you’re too ill to work.
 It’s paid by your employer for up to 28 weeks.